 If someone visits the features of the website but the minute you click on the pricing page that’s a buying signal.
 So when you do your scoring you will rank that higher based on the buying intent – making it an MQL.

 So getting the sales team to understand that buyer journey and explain to them how and why the score will allow the sales team to sell.

 Initially in CloudCall, marketing was the PR and advertisement but now it’s become much more the nurture journey and lead generation.

 80% of marketing you can’t measure the effectiveness but things like web leads, of course, you can count them.
-More money won’t equate automatically to more leads its about trial and error to finding different routes to get leads.
+More money won’t equate automatically to more leads it's about trial and error in finding different routes to get leads.

 Finding the balance between quality and quantity of leads where sales and marketing differ too.